 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-- 6 small red beets (about 1 lb.)-peeled and cut into sixths
+- 1 lb red beets-peeled and cut into sixths (about 6)

 - 3 cloves garlic, finely chopped